Grainchain, a blockchain-based platform for commodity sales, launches in Mexico – TechCrunch

 The company raised $2.5 million from Medici Ventures — the investment arm of Overstock — back in October and is now expanding into international markets.

-“We’re giving the farmer the ability to work with a higher risk customer because they’re getting guaranteed payment,” says Macias.
+“We’re giving the farmer the ability to work with a higher-risk customer because they’re getting guaranteed payment,” says Macias.
 “Sometimes, they can’t go past the normal broker they go through.”

-Currently the company has 14 different commodities including: corn, soybeans, sesame seeds, sunflower seeds, sorghum, coffee, cocoa, and sand.
+Currently the company has 14 commodities including: corn, soybeans, sesame seeds, sunflower seeds, sorghum, coffee, cocoa and sand.

 “We have the ability to do any dry commodity that has the ability to be graded,” says Macias.
 “What we really found is that when there’s a contract that’s built and it’s slow-pay or no-pay or arbitration that comes through on the contract, it’s devastating to the farmer.
 This gives them the security to take on what would otherwise be riskier customers.”